yuukibarns/snacks.nvim/docs/picker.md

   ---@class snacks.picker.previewers.Config
   previewers = {
     diff = {
-      native = false, -- use native (terminal) or Neovim for previewing git diffs and commits cmd = { "delta" }, -- example to show a diff with delta },
+      builtin = true, -- use Neovim for previewing diffs (true) or use an external tool (false) cmd = { "delta" }, -- example to show a diff with delta },
     git = {
-      native = false, -- use native (terminal) or Neovim for previewing git diffs and commits args = {}, -- additional arguments passed to the git command.
+      builtin = true, -- use Neovim for previewing git output (true) or use git (false) args = {}, -- additional arguments passed to the git command.
 Useful to set pager options usin `-c ...` },
     file = {